 Programs are a critical piece of the work that Berkshire Grown does to improve the viability of local agriculture in the Berkshires.
 Click through to learn more about our individual programs, to get involved, or to offer your support.

-Every winter Berkshire Grown hosts monthly farmers’ markets, providing access to local goods throughout the off-season.
+Every winter Berkshire Grown hosts monthly farmers markets, providing access to local goods throughout the off-season.
 Markets take place in November and December in Williamstown (the 2020 Williamstown Market will be held at Greylock Works-equidistant between Williamstown and No. Adams) and November through April in Great Barrington.
 These markets feature local farmers and food producers, lunch fare, live music, and kids’ activities.

 Berkshire Grown has long played a critical role in building farm-to-table networks and connecting growers and buyers in the region.
 We pursue this work through the Farm to Table B2B Program, annual events, promotional materials, personalized networking assistance for members, and social networking opportunities.